irbrad/ti99-4a-keyboard-usb-hid/README.md

 # TI-99/4A Keyboard USB HID Converter

-This project allows for the keyboard for a TI-99/4A (I recommend the Alps model) to connect to a modern computer using a Pico running CircuitPython as a HID keyboard device.
+This project allows for the keyboard for a TI-99/4A (I recommend the Alps model) to connect to a modern computer using a microcontroller running CircuitPython as a HID keyboard device.
 Useful when using an emulator.

 ![Keyboard](docs/keyboard_photo.jpg)